Gradient-free online learning of subgrid-scale dynamics with neural emulators: Learning strategies for model correction

 \subsection{The specific SGS modeling problem}

 Here, we are interested in modeling small-scale quantities arising in differential equations restricting the grid resolution and thus the performance of the simulations \cite{sagaut2006large}.
-We assume an underlying differential equation involving the time evolution of variables $\mathbf{y}(t)$ to be known and defined by a direct operator $f(\mathbf{y})$.
-The aim is to solve an equivalent approximation for reduced variables $\bar{\mathbf{y}}(t)$ such that
+We assume an underlying differential equation involving the time evolution of variables $\mathbf{y}(t)$ to be known and defined by an operator $f(\mathbf{y})$.
+The aim is to solve an equivalent approximation for coarse variables $\bar{\mathbf{y}}(t)$ such that

-where $\bar{\Omega} \subset \Omega$, $g$ is a reduced operator, $\mathcal{M}$ is a SGS model and $\mathcal{T}$ is a projection that maps direct variables to reduced ones.
-The objective is formulated as an inverse problem where operator $\mathcal{M}$ has to be determined such that the evolution of the reduced variables match the projection $\mathcal{T}(\mathbf{y})$ of the direct variables $\mathbf{y}$.
+where $\bar{\Omega} \subset \Omega$, $g$ is a coarse-resolution operator, $\mathcal{M}$ is a SGS model and $\mathcal{T}$ is a projection that maps variables to coarse resolution.
+The objective is formulated as an inverse problem where operator $\mathcal{M}$ has to be determined such that the evolution of the coarse variables match the projection $\mathcal{T}(\mathbf{y})$ of the variables $\mathbf{y}$.
 In most situations, we have $f = g$ with variables existing on different spaces or dimensionalities.
-Note that this can be applied to any type of partial differential equation without any loss of generality.
-Within a learning framework, one states the identification of a general reduced term
+Note that this can be applied to any type of PDE without any loss of generality.
+Within a learning framework, one states the identification of a general SGS term